hamidadelyar/chatbot-custom/README.md

 ### How to run

-- In order to run this React.js app, you will need to first install node.
+In order to run this React.js app, you will need to first install node.
 You can do this through the following link: https://nodejs.org/en/download/
-- Once node is installed, in the terminal (if on mac) or through powershell/cmd navigate inside of the folder 'chatbot-cusom' and run the command 'npm start'
+Once node is installed, in the terminal (if on mac) or through powershell/cmd navigate inside of the folder 'chatbot-cusom' and run the command:

+### `npm start`

 ### Capabilities of the Chatbot
 The implemented chatbot has 3 distinct capabilities: